UPDATED FEBRUARY 2018

 So all you need to do is select a template, or use your own, and go through your list of prospects messaging them.

 In this example, I would choose the guest post request template, message all 96 people, and await their responses.
-If I wanted a higher chance of success, I’d personalize each email slightly based off the template.
+If I wanted a higher chance of success, I'd personalize each email slightly based on the template.

 Scratching The Surface